 Going forward we view CCR as being very well positioned to win more urban mobility projects in Brazil.
 The strong need for mass public transit solutions for Brazil’s car-clogged mega cities helps to greatly reduce the demand risk of these greenfield projects.
 São Paulo is seeking bids for subway Lines 5 and 17 in later 2017.
 CCR see more medium term growth opportunities in urban mobility projects than in the toll road or airports sectors.

-In conclusion, we view these passenger rail PPPs as relatively low risk, reasonable return on investment projects, but caution that government-related project delays mean that rebalancing will need to occur which is never without political risk.
+In conclusion, we view these passenger rail PPPs as relatively low risk, offering the potential for reasonable return on investment projects, but caution that government-related project delays mean that re-balancing will need to occur which is never without political risk.

 Brazil is a big, geographically unique, country with many social, political and economic challenges.
 However there is widespread acknowledgement within the country that greater investment in infrastructure is part of the solution to overcome these challenges.

 For existing Brazilian infrastructure assets, as the country slowly emerges from its two-year economic depression, I now believe the risks to traffic and earnings forecasts for Brazilian infrastructure assets are to the upside.

 Brazil’s politicians are strongly committed to building new infrastructure using private capital under its widely utilized concession model.
 This, combined with an aggressive privatization program and distressed asset sales from multiple construction companies, creates a large pipeline of investment opportunities for domestic and foreign players.

 These significant growth opportunities do not come risk-free; a scandal-plagued, lame duck federal government, a Presidential election in the second half of 2018, uncertainty surrounding concession re-balancing, amendments and renewals as well as a legal system that operates very slowly.